Dentures – Jacksonville, FL

 Any remaining natural teeth that you have will start to shift out of place to fill in any gaps left from tooth loss.
 Dentures, however, can serve as placeholders and prevent dental shifting for years to come.
 Additionally, with a more even bite, you can reduce the risk of wearing down your natural enamel due to the pressures of chewing.

-Once you’ve regained a full bite, you can be sure to feel more comfortable showing off your new pearly whites.
+Once you’ve regained a full bite, you can be sure to feel more comfortable showing off your new smile.
 Since your smile is one of the first things people will notice about you, it’s important to be able to present a full grin.
-Not only will you feel more confident, but others will also perceive you as more outgoing, competent, and attractive—expanding your social and professional opportunities in the long run!
+Not only will you feel more confident, but others will also perceive you as more outgoing and approachable, expanding your social and professional opportunities in the long run.

 When calculating the total cost of dentures in Jacksonville, there are many factors you must take into consideration.
 A few major elements that influence the overall price include: